 Apparently, nobody cared to research it.
-Just as nobody cared to find out where the hundreds of millions of dollars necessary to explore those mineral riches would come from - If it were simply a matter of bending down, picking up the columbite-tantalite and loading it into trucks, this people would all be rich by now, don't you think?
-You are not being serious. - Talk is indeed cheap. - It s common practice.
-Everybody does it
+Just as nobody cared to find out where the hundreds of millions of dollars necessary to explore those - If it were simply a matter of bending down, picking up the columbitetantalite and loading it into trucks, this people would all be rich by now, don't you think?
+You are not being serious. - Talk is indeed cheap.